dcdpr/did-btc1/README.md

 6. [Security Considerations](#6-security-considerations)
 7. [Privacy Considerations](#7-privacy-considerations)

-# 1. Introduction
+# 1. Introduction and Motivation

-**did:btc1** is a DID Method using the Bitcoin blockchain as a Verifiable Data Registry to announce changes to the DID document.

-### Motivation

 Public digital identity was introduced to the Internet through PGP's foundational legal work in the 1990's.
 Since the late 2010's, with Decentralized Identifiers, digital identity can be preserved through a rotation of key material, without relying on a centralized party.
+The first DID Method anchoring on the Bitcoin blockchain, did:btcr, focused on censorship resistance.
-However, identity is not complete without options for privacy as well, and the initial promise of privacy in the DID ecosystem was dubious.
-In particular, DIDs that are shared with a relying party can be seen by not only that party but also by any third party resolver that the relying party contracts with.
-Over time, leakage will occur and surveillance-capitalism entities will collect most of the long-lived DIDs in use, as they have with all of our identities.
+However, self-sovereign identity is not complete without options for privacy as well, and the initial promise of privacy in the DID ecosystem was dubious, with heavy reliance on public DID documents.

-There is a mitigation available: "Pairwise DIDs", which are DIDs created for every different special purpose that may occur.
+There is a mitigation available even where some knowledge is public.
+Application designers can focus on mitigating correlation using "Pairwise DIDs", which are DIDs created for every different special purpose that may occur.
 This includes not only a new DID created for every new person one starts a conversation with, but also every business that one transacts with, every group that one joins, and every online task that requires managing identity or key material.

+In order to tackle reliance on public DID documents head-on, this DID Method introduces private DID Documents.
+However, if "private" or "pairwise" DID documents leak every time the DID is used then these DIDs do not accomplish much, either.
+DIDs that are shared with a relying party can be seen by not only that party but also by any third party resolver that the relying party contracts with.
-However, if the DID document is leaked every time the DID is used, this parwise DID doeesn't accomplish much, either.
-The next step is a private DID document, transferred directly from the DID controller to the relying party.
+The next step in trust-minimization is a DID document transferred directly from the DID controller to the relying party.
 We call this transfer "Sidecar" delivery.
-When a relying party who is willing to cooperate with privacy concerns has the capacity to act as their own resolver, then privacy has a chance.
+When a relying party *who is willing to cooperate with privacy concerns* has the capacity to act as their own resolver, then privacy has a chance.

+Lastly, many DID Methods do not anchor DID documents temporally, to create a chain-of-custody.
+Instead, they leave them on media that can be used to rewrite history.
+Bitcoin's blockchain is the premiere global database for immutably anchoring information to a specific time.
+This DID Method takes care to only allow resolution to succeed when the resovler can clearly state that all data is available to present only one canonical history for a DID.
+This is a necessary feature when key material is used to sign serious contracts.
+We call this feature "Non-Repudiation", and point out how an anti-feature called "Late Publishing" affects some other DID Methods.

 **did:btc1** is created for those who wish to have it all:
 * resistance to censorship;
 * non-correlation through pairwise DIDs;
 * private communication of the DID document;
 * a closed loop on private DID resolution;
-* long-term identifiers that can support frequent updates;
-* non-repudiation appropriate for serious contracts; and
-* efficiency (in cost and energy usage), via offline DID creation and aggregatable updates.
+* efficiency (in cost and energy usage), via offline DID creation and aggregatable updates;
+* long-term identifiers that can support frequent updates; and
+* non-repudiation appropriate for serious contracts.

 ### Comparison with other DID Methods that rely on Bitcoin's blockchain for anchoring